Last Updated: May 26, 2022 by Dave Gibbins

-Have you found your betta alive but swimming upside down or stuck on the bottom of the tank?
+Have you found your betta alive but laying on the bottom of the tank or swimming upside down?
 We have certainly seen this issue with our bettas at least once.
 It can be very distressing to find your fish swimming sideways or upside down.

 We put together this article so anyone dealing with this betta swim bladder issue can help their fish as quickly as possible.